junxit/us-congress-bills-115/metadata.md

 - 2017-12-14 — On passage Passed by the Yeas and Nays: 252 - 167 (Roll no. 684).
 - 2017-12-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 252 - 167 (Roll no. 684).
 - 2017-12-14 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 4324.
+- 2017-12-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.